joel-mb/aidl-image-captioning/docs/docs.md

 | ------ | ----- |
 |   224  |  224  |

-* **Data augmentation**

-From the beginning instead of feeding the data straight as it is in Flickr8k we did data augmentation by applying the folowing transformations:
+Instead of feeding the data straight as it is in Flickr8k we did data augmentation by applying the folowing transformations:

-**Data Augmentation Pipeline**
 ![](https://i.imgur.com/EdXev5z.png)

 ## Model architecture